1. Your Ancestors Did Not Come Here “Legally”

 The War on Drugs has devastated countries such as Mexico and Columbia.
 Tens of thousands of people are dead in both countries as a direct result.
 People fleeing from this violence are the ones who end up in our detention centers.

 A humane immigration policy would consist of five things: closing down every detention center, granting amnesty to every undocumented immigrant, abolishing ICE, abolishing DHS, and opening our borders.
-Anything less is violence against a vulnerable population fleeing the results of United States foreign policy.
+Anything less is violence against a vulnerable population forced to journey to the southern border as a result of United States foreign policy.

-Below are the sources for this article and further reading suggestions on the topic of immigration.
+Below are the sources for this article and further reading suggestions on the topics of borders and immigration.